jonarriza96/pydecomp/README.md

     sudo apt-get install libcdd-dev libblas3 libblas-dev liblapack3 liblapack-dev gfortran
 ```

-and (in a virtual environment) install the package with
+and (in a virtual environment) install from PyPI with

 ```
-    pip install -i https://test.pypi.org/pypi/ --extra-index-url https://pypi.org/simple pydecomp==0.0.4
+    pip install pydecomp
 ```

 <!-- To install from source, see [here](#installing-from-source). -->